 3. Projection

 Narcissistic projection involves dumping one’s issues onto their victim instead of taking the blame.
-For instance, a narcissistic abuser may accuse their partner of lying when they have lied (this is sometimes referred to as DARVO: Deny, attack, reverse victim & offender).
-Or they make a partner feel guilty when they’ve done nothing wrong.
-This creates confusion.
+For instance, a narcissistic abuser may accuse their partner of lying when they have lied (this is sometimes referred to as DARVO, which stands for deny, attack, reverse victim & offender).
+Or they make a partner feel guilty when they’ve done nothing wrong to create confusion.

 4. Attempts to Isolate You From Loved Ones

 Narcissists force you to become dependent on them by isolating you from your family and friends.
 Detaching you from your support system ensures they can have control over you.
-They may say they do not like your friends or family, you spend too much time with loved ones, or make negative comments about loved ones’ behaviors/interactions with you to change how you feel.
+They may say they do not like your friends or family, you spend too much time with loved ones, or make negative comments about loved ones’ behaviors or interactions with you to change how you feel.

 5. Threats of Physical Violence